Questions

 Relevance of the course assignments

-Method(s) of teaching such as lecture, activities, workshops, discussions, etc.
+Method(s) of teaching such as lecture, activities, workshops,

 Relevance and helpfulness of the course overall